Working hands are happy hands.

 Casa offers indoor and outdoor workshops for kids in art and design year-round in Hampden, Baltimore.
 Join our summer pods or call on us to create a unique experience or workshop series for your small group.

 Our program is inspired by Maria Montessori herself and the creative process where inspiration (coming up with ideas) is followed by generation (bringing ideas to life).
-We are essentially Mary Poppins meets Andy Warhol, with a dash of ancient world.
-Ms. Kim created this program as a gift to her children and she offers it now to you.
+Our Artful Living series is part Mary Poppins, part Andy Warhol, with a dash of ancient world.
+Our founder, Ms. Kim created the program as a gift to her children, and she offers it now to your family.

 Ignite young minds to explore our world and find ways to enrich life everywhere.

 Meet your teachers.

 Design, Arts and Crafts, Yoga and Living, Cooking

 Ms. Kim shares her passions with her students, both young and old by providing workshops rooted in the creative process she loves so much.
 She is a certified yoga instructor with a big design habit, who really only wants to be in a country band.
 That's kim in a nut shell, and her heart is half Greek and half Korean she says.
 Kim has lived and worked in South Kore extensively since 2003, and South East Asia, and Greece for a spell.
 The cultural landscapes she encountered over these years informs her work.
 California-born and raised, Kim grew up first on a farm and then moved to Southern California to where the missions were.
 Her favorite field trip as a child was to the Mission in Malibu where she made adobe bricks in the sun.
 Kim is California through and through with a splash of her favorite places around the world.
 This is what she brings to this program, a trip around the world, well, almost.

 During the day, Kim is designing or producing for Broth and Stone, her home kitchen workshop and event space in the Hampden neighborhood of Baltimore.